anakin4747/kconfig-language-server/README.md

 # Kconfig LSP

-Currently only supports highlighting.
+Currently only supports hover.

-Will use kconfig documentation if available in current `rootPath` else will resort to documentation in kconfig.spec.
+Will use kconfig documentation if available in current `rootPath` else will resort to documentation in kconfig-language.rst

 ## Configuration